mossmanpete/ParadigmCore/spec/validator-tx-spec.md

         - The new logic for validator balance tracking to use the same functions and state transition logic.

 1. At the end of each block, during the `EndBlock` execution, the state machine performs the following:
-    1. Iterate and sum staked (slashable) DIGM balances over all active validators in `state.validators`††††.
+    1. Iterate and sum staked (slashable) DIGM balances over all active validators in `state.validators`.
     1. Compute the proportional vote power for each validator.
     1. Example implementation of these steps:
     ```ts